quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## connection_closed {#quic-connectionclosed}

 The `connection_closed` event is used for logging when a connection was closed, typically when an error or timeout occurred.
-It has Base importance level; see
+It has Base importance level.
-{{Section 9.2 of QLOG-MAIN}}.

 Note that this event has overlap with the `connection_state_updated` event, as well as the CONNECTION_CLOSE frame.
 However, in practice, when analyzing large